-The cancer that takes place in the prostate of a man is known as prostate cancer.
-Prostate is a small walnut-shaped gland that is responsible for producing seminal fluid.
+Cancer that takes place in the prostate of a man is known as prostate cancer.
+The prostate is a small walnut-shaped gland that is responsible for producing seminal fluid.
 This seminal fluid transports and nourishes the sperm.
 This cancer is most common type of cancer in men that develops slowly and remains limited to the prostate gland.
 This cancer rarely affects young men and is most commonly seen in older men over 50 years of age.

 Types of Prostate Cancer

 - Small Cell Carcinoma: This is considered as the rare type of prostate cancer that firstly begins in specialized cells inside the prostate.
 Small cell carcinoma is difficult to diagnose in its early stages and it also does not increase prostate-specific antigen levels (PSA).

 - Adenocarcinoma: Adenocarcinoma is considered as the most common type of prostate cancer.
 This type of prostate cancer can spread to different areas (such as bones, lymph nodes or other organs) beyond the prostate.
 This is a slow growing type of prostate cancer.

 Causes of Prostate Cancer

 There is no known cause of prostate cancer though it is associated to benign prostatic hyperplasia (BPH).
 The advancement in age can increase the chances of developing prostate cancer.

 - Difficulty in stopping or starting a stream of urine

 - Leaking of urine while coughing or laughing